Understanding Social Equity

-In early 2023, the Planning Commission will post mapping information that address six key social equity topics: Demographics, Housing, Economy and Employment, Education, Transportation and Infrastructure, and the Environment.
+View mapping that addresses six key social equity topics (Demographics, Housing, Economy and Employment, Education, Transportation and Infrastructure, and the Environment).
 This mapping can assist local community planners who wish to determine where disadvantaged communities are located, and what sort of conditions exist in these communities.
 For example, these maps could be used to determine if a disadvantaged community is, or is not, served by a commuter rail station.
 Such mapping can be useful when applying for grants.

 The web pages below present data and links to web pages that address six key social equity topics.

 View information on population trends; racial and ethnic cohorts; age cohorts, children, and seniors; single parent households; and disabled persons.